PiresMA/quantum-walk-1D/README.md

 qw_02:
 * Jensen-Shannon dissimilarity between  P_t(x) arising from the QW and CW
-* For comparison I also show the Hellinger dissimilarity

 qw_03 (coming soon)
 * Delocalization measures: Entropy and Inverse Participation Ratio (IPR)